Joe Biden bans US imports of Russian oil, gas after Ukraine's pleas | DW | 08.03.2022

 Previously, the White House said Biden would announce measures to "continue to hold Russia accountable for its unprovoked and unjustified war on Ukraine."

-"But we're working closely with Europe and our partners to develop a long term strategy to reduce their dependence on Russian energy as well.''
+"But we're working closely with Europe and our partners to develop a long-term strategy to reduce their dependence on Russian energy as well," he said.

 At the same time, the European Commission published plans to cut EU dependency on Russian gas by two-thirds this year and end its reliance on Russian supplies of the fuel "well before 2030."